iconfu/svg-inject/README.md

 ### Example without using the `onload` function

 This example shows how to use SVGInject directly from Javascript without the onload attribute.
-After the DOM content has loaded, all elements with class ‘img-inject’ are replaced by the SVG specified in their src element.
+After the DOM content has loaded, all elements with class 'img-inject' are replaced by the SVG specified in their src element.
 It also implements a method to prevent [unstyled image flash](#how-does-svginject-prevent-unstyled-image-flash).

 ```html